 The format was to provide smaller companies with the opportunity to participate on equal terms.
 The Unwired Health project was in that way contributory to bring more suppliers into play and increase the liberty of choice for the region and the competition on the market.

-The aspiration was that suppliers from the Region of Southern Denmark would be given the chance of supplying three European regions with mobile health solutions – and later on far more, if the process proved to be succesful.
+The aspiration was that suppliers from the Region of Southern Denmark would be given the chance of supplying three European regions with mobile health solutions – and later on far more, if the process proved to be successful.

-The legal and financial part of the project proved to be inadequate to the public parties in Denmark and Scotland to a degree that made it impossible to complete the pre-commercial purchase, and because of this the project was closed in April 2016.
+The legal and financial part of the project proved to be inadequate to the public parties in Denmark and Scotland to a degree that made it impossible to complete the pre-commercial purchase, and because of this, the project was closed in April 2016.

 Start: January 2014